renhao112/WRP/README.md

 For the inner parareal iteration, we only take the inner iteration number s=1,2 since there is almost no difference for the higher s.

-We use Matlab to test our algorithm, all the data generated and the codes for plotting figures in the paper is uploaded.
+We use Matlab to test our algorithm, all the data generated and the codes for plotting figures in the paper are uploaded.

 ## The second example is for a more complicated Advection-diffusion-reaction equation

 We utilize the finite element method to discrete the space, the linear theta method to discrete the time.

-We use the Python package NGsolve via Jupyter notebook to implement this example, all the data generated and the codes for plotting figures in the paper is also uploaded.
+We use the Python package NGsolve via Jupyter notebook to implement this example, all the data generated and the codes for plotting figures in the paper are also uploaded.